OWASP/SecureCodingDojo/README.md

 - Copy ./trainingportal/config.js.sample to ./trainingportal/config.js
 - Copy ./trainingportal/challengeSecrets.json.sample to ./trainingportal/challengeSecrets.json
 - Copy ./insecureinc/src/inc/insecure/code.properties.sample to ./insecureinc/src/inc/insecure/code.properties
+- Open ./trainingportal/encryptConfigs.js, fill in db password, the Slack OAuth secret, the Google OAuth secret; etc.
+- Change the value of the regenerateSecrets variable to true, to generate new challenge secrets.
+Otherwise the sample values will be used and people may be able to cheat.
-- Open ./trainingportal/encryptConfigs.js, fill in db password; etc. and debug the script in VSCode to generate encrypted configuration settings in the Console.
+- Debug the script in VSCode to generate encrypted configuration settings in the Console.
 - Copy the Console output to each corresponding file.
 - Delete passwords from the encryptConfigs.
 - Open ./trainingportal/server.js and debug it in VSCode (at the first run the DB tables will get created)